 Nobel Prize Winner’s List

 For their efforts, Nobel prize recipients receive, among other items, a large sum of money that has steadily increased over the decades.
-Here’s information on the past amounts of prize money of Nobel Prize recipients and how much the same Nobel Prize amounts would be valued at today.
+Here’s information on the past awards Nobel Prize recipients received and what that sum would be worth today.

 Nobel Prize: 1900s